gmp26/Apps1/README.md

-# TiltedSquares
+# Apps1
+A collection of Apps for [NRICH](http://nrich.maths.org)

 Originally based on AngularFun
 *By [@CaryLandholt](https://twitter.com/carylandholt)*

-The aim is to make this app host many single view apps with minor changes to the grunt.js configuration.
+The aim is to make this app host a few related apps and for the basis for similar collections.

 Templates are handled via the templateCache and the grunt-angular-templates task.
 This simplfies directive testing when templateURL is used.